Design Principle: Interface Segregation Principle(ISP)

 Each interface should only contain methods that are relevant to the purpose of the interface.
 Then classes can implement one or more of those interfaces are required.
 Also, a class should only implement the interface(s) which are required.

 The purpose of this principle is that- the client should not be forced to depend on methods, it does not use.
+Also, a client should not be forced to implement/depend on interfaces, that it does not use.

 By avoiding those big fat interfaces, and instead creating multiple smaller interfaces, we ensure flexibility and frictionless changes in the future.